KrispyKremeMan/Train-Smart-AI/README.md

 Download the code.

-In the server folder, create a .env file witht the content "API_KEY = '(provided api key)'"
+In the server folder, create a .env file witht the content "OPENAI_API_KEY = (provided api key)"

 Open two terminals.
 CD to the server folder in one and the client folder in the other.
 In the server terminal run "npm run dev"